JimmyMAndersson/StatKit/README.md

 ## Contributions and support

-StatKit is a young project, and is likely to have limitations.
+StatKit is a young project that is under active development, and is likely to have limitations.
 These limitations are most likely to be discovered and uncovered as more people starts using it, since use cases may vary greatly between developers.

 If you would like to see some missing feature in the library, feel free to open an issue and open a Pull Request.
 Every Pull Request - from documentation additions to advanced computational functionality - is welcome.